As we reported out there yesterday, big trouble for the Democrats.

 But here we have Bruce Reed, a former Clinton domestic policy advisor, making up possible justifications for electoral failure.

-And it's all about redistricting, and guess what?
+And it's all about redistricting.

-It's all Tom Delay's fault.
+It's all Tom DeLay's fault.

 Details on all of this coming up, plus your phone calls after this.